Though it may not be the first city you think of when you hear the name Florence, this quaint city nestled in South Carolina has so much to offer.

 Florence boasts a beautiful balance between the appeal of a small southern South Carolina town and the amenities and activities of a bustling big city.
 If you find yourself in Florence like we did, there are a few amazing things to get up to there.
 Whether you have a day or a week, here are the best things to do in Florence, South Carolina!

 Best Things To Do In Florence, South Carolina

 Florence County Museum

 - Hours: Tuesday, Wednesday, Friday, Saturday: 10:00 am- 5:00 pm, Thursday: 10:00 am- 7:00pm, Sunday: 2:00 – 5:00 pm

 - Fees: Admission is free

-Located on the lovely Palmetto Street, this flea market is a vast and veritable treasure trove.
+This flea market is a vast and veritable treasure trove located on the lovely Palmetto Street.
 A haven for happy hunting, there are aisles packed with vintage, antique, and collectible gems.

 Odds are you’ll walk away with something you never knew you needed and wouldn’t be able to find anywhere else.
 A little bit of everything under the sun, there is always a surprise awaiting at Thieves Market.

 - Address: Francis Marion University, 200 Alumni Dr (GPS)